Explore the work of Tilak

 Steven Walkowski explores the juicy work of Tilak

 Tilak defies classification and defines enigma.
 There is no group or categorization in which he easily rests.
-He is a smart-ass philosopher, a sweet soul sharing his heart with the world.
 He does nothing and yet the air around him changes people forever.
 The intensity of the force that he emanates is evidenced by the magnitude and polarity of characterization that others carry for him.
-He calls himself a wake-up service.
-Others call him “guru buster” or “coach.”
-And none of these are entirely accurate.

 He has individual sessions and group sessions.
 What he is doing and what people experience are often different things.
-Some experience a cool breeze, a lightness, or visible lights.
+Some experience a cool breeze or lightness.
 Some experience nothing in the moment, but days later recognize a subtle shift in their experience of living.

 I had a unique opportunity to interview Tilak on a recent trip he made to Columbus.
 His open-heartedness is astonishing; he brings love to the table in every moment.
 Speaking with him for a little under an hour, I decided to print most of the interview with little editing.

 Tilak: To begin with, I do not call myself a teacher, healer, or a mystic, but people who come to me seem to put me into these roles because they do not know how else to relate to me.
 When I lived in Philadelphia, on the Metroliner train that took me to my center in Manhattan, people always asked, “So, what do you do for a living?”
 And I used to say, “I run a wake-up service.”
 Some people took that answer quite literally.
 In a way, that is what I do.
 I bring people from their sleep in which they have collapsed inside with their stories, or else wake them up from trance-like states with a pleasant shock.